GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 };
 ```

-Here we see the `Reducer` merely creates a new shallow copy of the `State` object, by assigns the `authUser` property to the `action.payload` value, which itself was assigned to the executor's `Serialization.response` value.
+Here we see that the `Reducer` merely creates a new shallow copy of the `State` object, but first assigns the `authUser` property to the `action.payload` value, which itself was assigned to the executor's `Serialization.response` value.
 This logical structure makes it very simple to add new global state to our application in a few short steps:

 1. Add a new property to the `State` class.
 2. Add a new type to the `ActionType` enum.